rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

   an area with different music.
 - In-game UI is now functional including a new start menu and a simple settings menu to toggle the CRT filter and pixel aspect ratio.
-- The web-player now has a simple loading icon instead of a solid black screen.
+- The web player now has a simple loading icon instead of a solid black screen.

 The web version was re-built and published under a new link so you can [try it in your browser][bounty_bros_webgame].